mukundbabbar/otel-java-extensions/java-extension/README.md

 Output

+Extracted values are added as span tags to assist with troubleshooting

 <img width="292" alt="Screen Shot 2022-12-03 at 6 37 31 pm" src="https://user-images.githubusercontent.com/5012739/205430390-86aec7b6-1c39-4868-b5e2-bb34c820deab.png">

+Splunk Observability Cloud to visualize the distribution of error or latency accross different values of these extracted values.

 <img width="931" alt="Screen Shot 2022-12-03 at 6 36 54 pm" src="https://user-images.githubusercontent.com/5012739/205430395-1cd40589-4050-4cc6-833e-e82d53acdfef.png">

+Histogram metric is created for any configured variable and for each of the extractor configured to count invocations.
+Tags from the same intercept of class:method are added to the metric if the AddTagToMetric property is set to true in the configuration file.

 <img width="1373" alt="Screen Shot 2022-12-03 at 6 11 37 pm" src="https://user-images.githubusercontent.com/5012739/205429555-0cd232df-f7e4-456f-a3c0-a08b7179fb56.png">

+Extracted details are also pushed to stdout so that they can be analyzed using Splunk Cloud/Enterprise platform.

 ## Extensions examples